Philippine English

-Philippine English is a variety of English native to the Philippines, including those used by the media and the vast majority of educated Filipinos and English learners in the Philippines from adjacent Asian countries.
-English is taught in schools as one of the two official languages of the country, the other being Filipino, a standardized form of Tagalog.
+Philippine English is a variety of English native to the Philippines, including that used by the media and the vast majority of educated Filipinos and English learners in the Philippines from adjacent Asian countries.
+English is taught in schools as one of the two official languages of the country, the other being Filipino.
 Due to the influx of Philippine English teachers overseas, Philippine English is also becoming the prevalent variety of English being learned in East Asia and Southeast Asia as taught by Filipino teachers in various countries such as South Korea, Japan, and Thailand among others.
 Due to the highly multilingual and bilingual nature of the Philippines, code-switching such as Taglish (Tagalog-infused English) and Bislish (English infused with any of the Bisayan languages) is prevalent across domains from casual settings to formal situations.
 Philippine English is similar and related to American English but in nativized form.

 History

-Filipinos were first introduced to English when the British invaded and occupied Manila and Cavite in 1762 as part of the Seven Years' War.
-Still, this occupation had no lasting effect on English in the country.
-A national variety called Philippine English evolved as a result of American colonization and was arguably one of the fastest to develop in the postcolonial world.
+The creation of Philippine English was a result of American colonization and was arguably one of the fastest to develop in the postcolonial world.
 Its origins as an English language spoken by a large segment of the Philippine population can be traced to the American introduction of public education, taught in the English medium of instruction.
 This was marked by the arrival of the Thomasites in 1901, immediately during re-colonization after the Philippine Revolution in the late 19th century up to early 1900.
 After a tumultuous period of colonial transition, Filipino leaders and elites, and the American colonial government alike began discussing the formation of a Philippine national language.
 The retained high ethnolinguistic diversity of the new colony was due to a low penetration of Spanish under Spain's rule.
 Spanish was limited to a medium of instruction for the landed elites and gentry.
 By the end of Spanish colonization and the Philippine–American War in 1903, only 10% of the colonial population could speak Spanish.